ProprioCS/Provia.Documents/Smart Field Studio.md

 custrecord_rc_display_order

 Getting rid of this one - it was redundant.
-Now each Category belongs to an Object Type, so we don’t need this link record:
+Now each Category belongs to an Object Type, so we don't need this link record:

 **customrecord_orion_req_category_object**
 id
 isinactive
 custrecord_rco_category_id
-custrecord_rco_object_type (“Quote”, “Order”, “CustomerSite”, "Event", "Resource", “RequestType”) (customlist - and as a dealer defines new request types we will add them to the list so they can assign requirement categories to them)
+custrecord_rco_object_type ("Quote", "Order", "CustomerSite", "Event", "Resource", "RequestType") (customlist - and as a dealer defines new request types we will add them to the list so they can assign requirement categories to them)

 custrecord_rco_display_order